mattbeiswenger/codesweep/README.md

 `python3 manage.py runserver`

 # To Be Implemented
-- [ ] Update the courses shown when student clicks on a course in the list group
+- [x] Update the assignments shown when student clicks on a course in the list group
 - [ ] Create slugs for term and course so that assignments can have the same name
 - [ ] Display whether or not the current user has completed the assignment
 - [ ] Provide option for students to look at history of submitted code